IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 The following files (with paths) were be created and will need to be downloaded to the windows development host inside the solution folder structure for use in future builds.;

-- /usr/share/ca-certificates/myStoreRootCA.crt
+- /usr/share/ca-certificates/myInfoRootCA.crt

-- /etc/ssl/certs/myStoreRootCA.pem
+- /etc/ssl/certs/myInfoRootCA.pem
-- /etc/ssl/certs/myStoreRootCA.srl
+- /etc/ssl/certs/myInfoRootCA.srl
-- /etc/ssl/certs/myStoreRootCA.pem
+- /etc/ssl/certs/myInfoRootCA.pem
-- /etc/ssl/certs/mystore.local.conf
+- /etc/ssl/certs/myInfo.local.conf
-- /etc/ssl/certs/mystore.local.crt
+- /etc/ssl/certs/myInfo.local.crt
-- /etc/ssl/certs/mystore.local.csr
+- /etc/ssl/certs/myInfo.local.csr

-- /etc/ssl/private/myStoreRootCA.key
+- /etc/ssl/private/myInfoRootCA.key
-- /etc/ssl/private/mystore.local.key
+- /etc/ssl/private/myInfo.local.key

 - /etc/ssl/certs/dhparam.pem

 Each of these should be downloaded from the container file system to the windows development file system in the 'proxy' project folder.

 Use the containers panel and the file tab.
 View\Other Windows\Containers.
-Select 'proxy.mystore.local' and select the 'Files' tab.
+Select 'proxy.myInfo.local' and select the 'Files' tab.

 Navigate to each file and right click, then select 'Download'.
 Navigate to the 'Proxy' project folder as needed and click 'Save'.